ethereum/remix-ide/docs/slither.md

 ![](images/a-slither-analysis-only.png)

-By default, it doesn't show the warnings for external libraries like remix-tests.sol, hardhat/console.sol etc. To have a look on them, check the box with label `Show warnings for external libraries`.
+By default, it doesn't show the warnings for external libraries like remix-tests.sol, hardhat/console.sol etc. To have a look at them, check the box with label `Show warnings for external libraries`.

 ![](images/a-slither-analysis-ext-libs.png)